Cheaha State Park PreK-12 Field Trip and Outreach Curriculum

 1st Grade – Adult

 Activity: The activity of building fairy houses offers unique opportunities for cross-curricula education.
-While children are fully engaged with building a fairy house they are stimulated in many ways – creating, observing, collecting, exercising, communicating and imagining – all while having lots of fun.
+While children are fully engaged with building a fairy house they are stimulated in many ways – creating, observing, collecting, exercising, communicating, and imagining – all while having lots of fun.
 Expanded environmental education will also boost academic achievement.

 Principles:

--Observation, connections, balance and team work increase the understanding of conservation basics.
+-Observation, connections, balance, and teamwork increase the understanding of conservation basics.

 -Nature doesn’t have to be large and overwhelming; nature can be small and intimate.